mpalii/mcu/atmega328p/04-timer-0/README.md

 TIMSK 0 – Timer/Counter Interrupt Mask Register.

 With the current example you will get something that really similar to the 50kHz pulses, but depending on temperature or supply voltage result value may vary.
 Just for investigation try to freez the MCU, then check the real frequency on pin 0 port D, and then heat it, and check the frequency again.
-Moreover, try to change the value of supply voltage (offcourseб do not exceed the maximum voltage, see the datasheet).
+Moreover, try to change the value of supply voltage (of course do not exceed the maximum voltage, see the datasheet).

 Here is some results:
 - t = 28-29 degree Celsius: f = [50.1 ; 50.3] kHz;